sampsyo/home/_drafts/llvm.md

 Here are some nifty examples of research projects that used LLVM to do things that are not necessarily all that compilery:

 * [Virtual Ghost][] from UIUC showed you could use a compiler pass to protect processes from compromised OS kernels.
-* We use a compiler pass in our approximate computing work to inject errors into programs to simulate error-prone hardware.
 * [CoreDet][] from UW makes multithreaded programs deterministic.
+* In our approximate computing work, we use an LLVM pass to inject errors into programs to simulate error-prone hardware.

 So, to emphasize, LLVM is not just for implementing new compiler optimizations!